 There are many attractions and things to do in Jamestown.
 If you are a golfer who wants to play on nothing but some of the country’s best golf courses, you have come to the right place.
 You can choose from Saddlecreek Golf Resort, Forest Meadows, Greenhorn Creek, and Pine Mt.
 Lake.
 The main attraction in the area is Yosemite Park.

 Other great places to go to are Calaveras Big Trees, 1897 Railtown State Park, and Columbia Gold Rush State Park.
-If you enjoy skiing, the Sierra Mountains is the best destination in the area for sledding, snowboarding, and skiing.
+If you enjoy skiing, the Sierra Mountains are the best destination in the area for sledding, snowboarding, and skiing.

 If you enjoy wine, there are wonderful reds and whites which are produced in the area.
 Gianelli Vineyards is a place that you should go to.